 Area Hunting Rules

 The Millington Wildlife Management Area (WMA) is open for hunting during all established seasons.
-Before hunting on Millington WMA each day, hunters, and all other users, must register by providing certain information such as their name, vehicle tag number, etc. on a sign-in sheet.
+Before entering the Millington WMA each day, all other users must register by providing their name, species hunted/activity (deer hunting, hiking, etc…), and vehicle tag number on a sign-in sheet.
+Waterfowl blinds and spring turkey hunting are available by obtaining a free Central Region Public Hunting Permit and reservation, details below.
 The sign-in sheet will be provided on the information board in the parking area along Maryland Line Road (SR 330) at the entrance to the WMA office complex.
 While registering to hunt each day, hunters must take note of area closures or special notices that will be posted on the information board.

 All vehicles must be parked in designated parking lots, no exceptions.
 Overnight parking or camping is prohibited on the WMA without the permission of the Area Manager.